In Analytical Designer, you can use the date filter for time over time comparison to analyze your data without using complex MAQL syntax.

 - Some inisight types do not allow comparison.
 To use comparison, switch to another insight type.

-- Calculated measures that are created from measures already created in Analytical Designer cannot be compared.
+- Metrics that are created from items already created in Analytical Designer cannot be compared.

 - The date filter must have the same dimension as one of the date attributes in your insight.

-Why do I see "Unsupported measures and attributes are hidden" when I apply Time over time comparison?
+Why do I see "Unsupported items are hidden" when I apply Time over time comparison?

 Analytical Designer displays this message in scenarios such as: